The Board of Jumeirah Group is committed to applying the highest standards of corporate governance in the business.

 The Company recognises that good corporate governance, underpinned by principles of integrity, transparency and accountability, is an essential element in promoting a strong, viable and competitive company and in protecting and building shareholder value.

-The Company has established a robust corporate governance framework implemented by the Board of Directors and Committees of the Board.
-It focuses on legal and regulatory compliance, effective risk management and internal control, and has in place a business conduct and ethics policy.
+The Company has a well-established corporate governance framework implemented by the Board of Directors and Committees of the Board.
+The framework focuses on legal and regulatory compliance, effective risk management and internal control, and business conduct and ethics.

-In order to support and provide a framework for the Company’s strategic decision making, Dubai Holding has established an investment mandate.
-The Company makes decisions in a transparent manner with appropriate disclosures of interests so that its shareholder can hold Directors and management accountable.
+Dubai Holding has established an investment mandate in order to support and provide a framework for the Company’s strategic decision making.
+The Company makes decisions in a transparent manner with appropriate disclosures of interests so that its shareholders can hold Directors and management accountable.
 The Company is monitored through internal audit, which is managed through the Audit and Risk Committee and a risk working group.

-The Board comprises five members including two Executive Directors and three Independent Non-Executive Directors providing strong and relevant experience.
-The Non-Executive Directors bring independent judgement and contribute depth and diversity of views to the Board to enable a more effective decision-making process.
+The Board comprises five members including two Executive Directors and three independent Non-Executive Directors.
+The Non-Executive Directors bring independent character, judgement and contribute depth and diversity of views to the Board, enabling a more effective decision-making process.
 They constructively challenge and help develop proposals on strategy and scrutinise the performance of management in meeting agreed goals and objectives.
-In 2012 the Board met on five occasions.

 The biographies of the Board members can be found here.